it-a-me/mcpelauncher-wiki/src/troubleshooting/index.md

     `~/.var/app/io.mrarm.mcpelauncher/data/mcpelauncher/gamecontrollerdb.txt`
 -   macOS:
     `~/Library/Application Support/mcpelauncher/gamecontrollerdb.txt`
--   you have to create this text file, if it doesn\'t exist
+-   you have to create this text file, if it doesn't exist
 -   reopen the game

 **The launcher can detect this situation, but it has been disabled to